Soekarno–Hatta International Airport: Ground transportation

 There are several transportation options available for access to the airport: local airport terminal shuttles, trains, buses, taxi services of various kinds, and cars.
 There is a free shuttle bus service and people maneuver system Skytrain to connect the terminals of the airport.

 Bus

 Several bus companies, including the state-owned Perum DAMRI and private company Primajasa, provide services to various destinations from the airport.
-Jabodetabek Airport Connexion which consist of Perum DAMRI, Perum PPD, Big Bird dan Sinar Jaya Megah Langgeng serve routes from the airport to certain malls and hotels in Greater Jakarta.
+Jabodetabek Airport Connexion which consist of Perum DAMRI, Big Bird, and Sinar Jaya Megah Langgeng serve routes from the airport to certain malls and hotels in Greater Jakarta.
 The buses operate from 06.00 to 23.00 with routes:

-Travel time to and from the center of Jakarta (at the Gambir Station) takes around 70 minutes, depending on traffic.
-Buses to the airport leave from the various terminals in central Jakarta (Gambir) and surrounding areas.